Safety Drills and the Standard Response Protocol

-- The District has adopted the Standard Response Protocol or SRP to respond to the four most common emergency actions - lockout, lockdown, evacuate, shelter in place.
+- The District has adopted the Standard Response Protocol or SRP to respond to the four most common emergency actions - lockout/secure, lockdown, hold, evacuate, shelter in place.

 - Definitions and actions: